Letter from Nelson Mandela to Fw de Klerk

 - that there will be a multi-party democracy with the right to form and join political parties and with regular elections on the basis of universal adult suffrage on a common voters roll; in general the basic electoral system shall be that of proportional representation;

-- that there shall be a separation of powers between the legislature, executive and judiciary with appropriate checks and balances;
+- that there shall be a separation of powers between the legislature, executive and judiciary with appropriate checks and balances; that the diversity of languages, cultures and religions of the people of South Africa shall be acknowledged;

 - that all shall enjoy universally accepted human rights, freedoms and civil liberties including freedom of religion, speech and assembly protected by an entrenched and justiciable Bill of Rights and a legal system that guarantees equality of all before the law."